captain67zxj/CEM-projects/README.md

 # CEM-projects
 FDTD &amp; FEM &amp; MoM

 Three numerical electromagnetics projects including FDTD, FEM, and MoM, from a course at Purdue.
-Detailed implimentation for each project is in the associated pdf file.
+Detailed implementation for each project is in the associated pdf file.